liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 ## A solution
 What we need is to call `Scaffold.of(context)`  providing a context that is a _child_ of our new scaffold.
 Luckily Flutter has just the tool for creating a new build context.
-A class call `Builder`
+It is called a `Builder`:

 >A platonic widget that calls a closure to obtain its child widget.